Xorlent/Fort-Knocks/README.md

   - Be sure to remove this entry manually at the end of the day, as it is not automatically pruned in 8 hours
   - This KV store can also be used to add persistent allowed IPs as desired -- Manual entires do not expire
 #### The Authorized IP list shows IPv4 addresses only and clients are connecting to an IPv6 endpoint
 - This solution assumes we are protecting an IPv4 endpoint.
 To protect an IPv6 endpoint, simply remove the "-4" immediately following the curl.exe command in each of the client scripts.
+#### I want to adjust the lifetime for successful authentication
+- Change the TTL values found on lines 44 and 67 in vpn-knocking.js